 Can vitamin D deficiency cause high blood pressure?

-Screening for vitamin D deficiency is important in African Americans and others with dark skin.
-Darker skin has higher levels of melanin, the pigment that gives skin its color.
+Screening for vitamin D deficiency is especially important in those with brown or Black skin, which has higher levels of the substance that gives skin its color.
+This substance is called melanin.
 The more melanin you have, the harder it is for your skin to make vitamin D from the sun.

-Others who may benefit from screening for vitamin D deficiency include:
+Others who may benefit from vitamin D screening are:

 From Mayo Clinic to your inbox

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 To provide you with the most relevant and helpful information, and understand which